 - A single course can simultaneously count toward a Core Area, one or more Awareness Areas, MCCCD Additional Requirements and, for some degree types, other lower division courses used to meet the degree requirements.
 For example, CRE101 may be used to satisfy both the MCCCD Reading Requirement and the Literacy and Critical Inquiry area [L] of AGEC core.
-While multiple requirements can be met with a single course, the credits are only counted one time toward the required minimum for the degree. - Except for the Associate in Science degree, a single course cannot be used to satisfy more than one AGEC Core Area. - The General Education Requirements for these degrees may be completed in as few as 35 credits provided that courses selected for the Awareness Areas and MCCCD's Additional Requirements can also be counted toward Core Areas.
+While multiple requirements can be met with a single course, the credits are only counted one time toward the required minimum for the degree. - Except for the Associate in Science degree, a single course cannot be used to satisfy more than one AGEC Core Area. - The AGEC-A and AGEC-B require a minimum of 35 credits and the AGEC-S requires a minimum of 36 credits, however, the AGEC credit count within the total credits for a degree may be under these minimums if courses are also applied toward Required Courses or Restricted Electives and the credits are counted in those areas.
+Awareness Areas and MCCCD's Additional Requirements may also be shared with AGEC Core Areas.
 Optimizing credits in this way is often recommended because some programs and universities limit transferable credits at 64.

-General Electives and Other Coursework beyond General Education:
+Coursework beyond General Education: